microsoft/rag-experiment-accelerator/README.md

 1. **Re-Ranking**: The query responses from Azure AI Search are re-evaluated using LLM and ranked according to the relevance between the query and the context.

-1. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
-It includes distance-based, cosine, semantic similarity, and more metrics out of the box.
+1. **Metrics and Evaluation**: You can define custom evaluation metrics, such as similarity-based metrics to enable precise and granular assessment of search algorithm performance as well as component-wise and end-to-end RAG evaluation metrics.
+It includes integration with [RAGAS](https://docs.ragas.io/en/latest/index.html), an open-source framework offering LLM-based metrics to evaluate the end-to-end performance of a RAG pipeline and each component in isolation.

 1. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visualizations that make it easy to analyze and share experiment findings.